GRAP from Tuesday as Delhi braces for deteriorating air quality

-The Graded Response Action Plan to curb air pollution in Delhi-NCR will come into force on Tuesday, proactively rolling out stricter measures depending on the situation to discourage private vehicles on roads, stop use of diesel generators, close brick kilns and stone crushers.
+The Graded Response Action Plan to curb air pollution in Delhi-NCR will come into force on Tuesday, proactively rolling out stricter measures depending on the need to discourage private vehicles on roads, stop entry of trucks, use of diesel generators, and closing brick kilns and stone crushers.
 The air quality in Delhi has begun deteriorating ahead of the winter season.
-On Sunday, it turned turned "very poor" with the overall Air Quality Index (AQI) going beyond 300 mark.
-On Monday, however, it improved by around 50 points but the situation has continued to oscillate between poor and very poor for the last 24 hours.
+On Sunday, it turned "very poor" with the overall Air Quality Index going beyond the 300 mark.
+On Monday, it improved by around 50 points but the situation has continued to oscillate between poor and very poor for the last 24 hours.

 Biomass burning is likely to contribute 9 per cent to Delhi's PM2.5 concentration on October 15, the Centre-run System of Air Quality and Weather Forecasting and Research (SAFAR) said.
 Prepared by the Central Pollution Control Board and first implemented in Delhi-NCR in 2017, the Graded Response Action Plan lists measures to curb air pollution according to the severity of the situation.